Small ship Sylvia Earle at rest in the distance behind a group of walrus in blue Arctic seawater, seen on a southern Greenland cruise.

 Travel Insurance

 A medical form for all travelers, signed by their doctor, is required for every departure.
 Comprehensive travel insurance is mandatory for this trip, with a minimum required coverage of $250,000 USD per person, covering medical, accident and repatriation/emergency evacuation, as well as baggage loss and cancellation or curtailment of holiday.
 In addition, we highly recommend our travelers protect their investment with travel insurance that includes trip cancellation and other benefits.
+Protect your travel investment with insurance.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
-Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
+For best value and coverage for pre-existing medical conditions, consider purchasing a policy at time of booking.
 Learn more about travel insurance or get a free quote.

 Itinerary Notes